Lenineng/Product-Catalog-Api/README.md

 npm start
 ```

-The API will be running at:
+The API (swagger) will be running at:
 ``` bash
 http://localhost:5000/api-docs
 ```